rpc21/cellular_automata_simulator/README.md

 * The Spreading Fire simulation trees only remain on fire for one iteration before burning down
 * The Predator Prey simulation assumes predator and prey can only move to immediately adjacent vacant cells (including wrap around adjacent cells)
 * We assumed that the user would only ever want to run one or two simulations at the same time, and that the user would want to run the same simulation at the same time.
+* The graph only displays the original simulation's distribution

 Known Bugs: